biya-coin/biyaliquid-docs/.gitbook/defi/staking.md

 ### Withdraw staking rewards

 Rewards start accruing the moment you stake BIYA.
-Monitor your rewards in the staking section of [Biyaliquid Hub](https://biyahub.com/stake).
+Monitor your rewards in the staking section of [Biyachain Hub](https://biyahub.com/stake).
 Once you have earned a sufficient amount of rewards, you may withdraw them at any time.

 ### Redelegate